Nevcairiel/LAVFilters/README.txt

 pick the one with the best quality.

 Audio stream selection offers some flexibility, specifically you can configure your preferred languages.
-The language configuration is straight forward.
+The language configuration is straightforward.
 Just enter a list of 3-letter language codes (ISO 639-2), separated by comma or space.
 For example: "eng ger fre".
 This would try to select a stream matching one of these languages, in the order you specified them.
-First check if an English track is present, and only if not, go to German, and after that, go to French.
+First, check if an English track is present, and only if not, go to German, and after that, go to French.

 If multiple audio tracks match one language, the choice is based on the quality.
-The primary attribute here is the number of channels, and after that the codec used.
-PCM and lossless codecs have a higher priority then lossy codecs.
+The primary attribute here is the number of channels, and after that is the codec used.
+PCM and lossless codecs have a higher priority than lossy codecs.

 Subtitle selection offers the most flexibility.
-There is 4 distinct modes of subtitle selection.
+There are 4 distinct modes of subtitle selection.

 "No Subtitles"
 This mode is simple, by default subtitles will be off.